Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 EDA answered following question about hotel booking:

-1.From which country most of the bookings were done?
-2.Which hotel have the most of the repeat guest?
+1.From which country most of the bookings were done?/n 2.Which hotel have the most of the repeat guest?
 3.Which hotel bookings has higher cancellation rate?
 4.How many types of customer are there while booking for hotel?